 If it’s freezing outside, keep everyone in one room.
 Grab all of the blankets and covers that you can, and keep the doors closed.
 You’ll be surprised how effective shared body heat can be!

 If it’s absolutely freezing, don’t feel like you need to stick around.
-Plan your route carefully and expect a bit of chaos on the roads, but booking into a hotel or staying with relatives could save you from a long night of discomfort.
+Plan your route carefully and expect a bit of chaos on the roads, but booking a hotel or staying with relatives could save you from a long night of discomfort.

-Alternatively, if it’s roasting outside, try to use natural cooling methods to your advantage.
+Alternatively, if it’s sweltering outside, try to use natural cooling methods to your advantage.
 Open the windows in the morning to recycle your air, then close them as the afternoon heat rises.
 Since hot air rises, stay downstairs as much as possible.
-Plan to take a nap in the heat of the afternoon, and head out to air conditioned community buildings if possible.

 As we’ve already alluded to, situations like these can cause road traffic to break down.
 Not just because of failed traffic lights, but drivers acting erratically just due to the situation.
-If you really need to make it to a store, try calling before hand to make sure they’ve got back-up power and are still open.
+If you really need to make it to a store, try calling beforehand to make sure they’ve got backup power and are still open.
 If you do need to drive, try to take quieter roads, and plan for extra journey time.

-46. Take the time to reflect
+46. Take the Time to Reflect

-47. Stay active
+47. Stay Active

-The last you want is to be laying awake at night full of energy because you’ve been stuck doing nothing all day.
+The last you want is to be lying awake at night full of energy because you’ve been stuck doing nothing all day.
 Take the opportunity to go out for a walk or run, which will help you feel tired once the sun goes down.
 An outage is 10x worse at night when there’s nothing to do.

 What NOT to do in a Power Outage

-48. Rely on candles
+48. Rely on Candles

-49. Constantly opening fridge/freezer
+49. Constantly Opening Fridge/Freezer

 Write down what supplies you have, and make a plan about what you’ll eat and when.
 Constantly checking what you have means that everything will get rapidly warmer – while this is obvious to most, make sure everyone in the house knows to stay out!